tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://www.theparisreview.org/blog/2019/06/27/the-queer-crime-that-launched-the-beats/ para 1

-<mark>The first time Jack Kerouac’s name appeared in the press was</mark> August 17, 1944, <mark>when he and William Burroughs were arrested as material witnesses to murder.</mark> While the headlines were consumed that day with news of the Allies’ successful landing on the southern coast of France, the murder was sensational enough to make the front page of the New York Times: “Columbia Student Kills Friend and Sinks Body in Hudson River.”
+<mark>The first time Jack Kerouac's name appeared in the press was</mark> August 17, 1944, <mark>when he and William Burroughs were arrested as material witnesses to murder.</mark> While the headlines were consumed that day with news of the Allies' successful landing on the southern coast of France, the murder was sensational enough to make the front page of the New York Times: "Columbia Student Kills Friend and Sinks Body in Hudson River."

 </from>
 </compare>